pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 osm2pgrouting Import Tool
 ==============================================================================================================

-osm2pgrouting is a command line tool that makes it very easy to import OpenStreetMap data into a pgRouting database.
+**osm2pgrouting** is a command line tool that makes it very easy to import OpenStreetMap data into a pgRouting database.
 It builds the routing network topology automatically and creates tables for feature types and road classes. osm2pgrouting was primarily written by Daniel Wendt and is currently hosted on the pgRouting project site: http://pgrouting.postlbs.org/wiki/tools/osm2pgrouting

 .. note::

-	There are some limitations, especially regarding network size.
+	There are some limitations, especially regarding the network size.
 The current version of osm2pgrouting needs to load all data into memory, which makes it fast but also requires a lot or memory for large datasets.
-An alternative tool to osm2pgrouting without the network size limitation is *osm2po* (http://osm2po.de).
-It's available under "freeware license".
+An alternative tool to osm2pgrouting without the network size limitation is **osm2po** (http://osm2po.de).
+It's available under "Freeware License".

 Raw OpenStreetMap data contains much more features and information than need for routing.
 Also the format is not suitable for pgRouting out-of-the-box.
 An ``.osm`` XML file consists of three major feature types: